Dunedin Ice Stadium: Establishing Dunedin Ice Stadium

 On 9 December 2002, Dunedin Curling club enters into a new partnership with the Dunedin Ice Hockey Association and Dunedin Ice Skating Club to form a new incorporated society entity named Ice Sports Dunedin (ISD).
 ISD begins work on planning for a new indoor ice sports facility for the city of Dunedin.
 In 2003, ISD submits a proposal to the Dunedin City Council to take ownership of the former Dunedin Stadium in St Kilda.
-Dunedin Stadium’s basketball and netball tenants had left the stadium in the mid 1990’s when the Edgar Centre opened.
-Council accepted ISD’s proposal and renovation activities commenced.
-As per the agreement with Council, Council invested $1.2 million and completed a full retrofitting of the stadium’s roof with insulated panels.
+Dunedin Stadium's basketball and netball tenants had left the stadium in the mid-1990s when the Edgar Centre opened.
+Council accepted ISD's proposal and renovation activities commenced.
+As per the agreement with Council, Council invested $1.2 million and completed a full retrofitting of the stadium's roof with insulated panels.
 ISD was responsible for all further renovations and fit-out of the facility.
 ISD began a fundraising campaign, led by Neil Gamble, Edwin Harley and Trevor Lewis, to pay $3.3 million for critical and desired works.
 ISD completed construction in 2004 thanks to funds raised through community trust grants and issuing of debentures to club members.
 Two years after the Big Chill had closed, in October 2004, the new Dunedin Ice Stadium opened to the public for the first time.
 The new indoor ice sports stadium boasted a new Olympic-sized 60m x 30m ice rink.
 The rink would be named after a pioneer of ice sports in New Zealand and the South Island, Corinne Gilkison.

 One year after the opening of the new stadium, adjacent to the Corinne Gilkison ice rink, ISD began construction on a four-lane curling sheet with funding from the Caversham Foundation.
 Construction took one year to be completed.
 The Caversham curling rink opened to the public in 2006.
 In 2008, the New Zealand Ice Hockey League (NZIHL) expanded to include the newly established Dunedin Thunder.
 The Thunder would base themselves at the Dunedin Ice Stadium with national NZIHL games played and training conducted at the venue.
 The Ice Stadium also began construction on the next stage of facility expansion with a new $840,000 mezzanine level.